-Note: Microsoft Word and Excel, a PDF reader, and a web browser must be installed on your system for the reporting functions to work.
+Note: Microsoft Word must be installed on your system for this function to work.

 Tool Bar Options

 While recording, replaying or reviewing a session there are certain options that are available on a tool bar found near the top of the display screen.
 To learn more about the tool bar, refer to the online help by pressing F1.